 Northern Piecemakers Quilting Guild in Grand Prairie has over 50 members which meet monthly to share with one another the designs and projects each is working on.
 It is our wish that the 15 works in this exhibition may help bridge the gap between craft and art.

 Artists: Debbie Brown, Alice Chrenek, Nikki Crisfield, Lynn Czaban, Lorraine Glendinning, Marg Johns, Janet M. Jones, Marilyn Keillor, Alison Lincoln, Sandy Nofziger, Emily Quinn, Elaine Monette, Kathy Richardson, Dawn Wawrzasek, and Suzanne Whyte.

 Earth Meets Sky

-The body of works in this exhibit includes imagery from Saskatchewan, through the Alberta badlands areas of Drumheller, Dinosaur Provincial Park and Writing-On-Stone Provincial Park, as well as various sites in the southwestern United States.
-All the works depict Jacques Rioux (from Sherbrooke Quebec) fascination with the mysterious land formulations sculpted by nature.
-The horizons play a significant role in these works — the intersection of the earth and the sky depicted in each horizontally formatted photograph serves to exemplify the huge expanse of the land which these formations are a part.
+The body of works in this exhibit includes imagery from Saskatchewan, through the Alberta badlands areas of Drumheller, Dinosaur Provincial Park, and Writing-On-Stone Provincial Park, as well as various sites in the southwestern United States.
+All the works depict Jacques Rioux’s (from Sherbrooke Quebec) fascination with the mysterious land formulations sculpted by nature.
+The horizons play a significant role in these works — the intersection of the earth and the sky depicted in each horizontally formatted photograph serves to exemplify the huge expanse of the land in which these formations are a part.